-How careful must a person be who is unmarried and who is becoming romantically inclined toward someone?
-The answer is that he must be exceedingly careful.
-As we have learned, when two people have become married, the wife is bound to the husband as long as they live.
-The words "separation" and "divorce" should never be a part of their vocabulary.
+How careful must a person be who is unmarried and who is becoming romantically have learned, when two people have become married, the wife is bound to the husband as long as they live.
+The words "separation" and "divorce" and should never be a part of their vocabulary.